mrhenry/is-looking-for/fulltime-developer.md

 We work on design, strategy and web development.
 For many projects we do the full package, from branding to print and web deliverables.

-We foster long term and sustainable relationships with our clients.
+We foster long-term and sustainable relationships with our clients.

 We work closely together across teams and disciplines.
 Always trying to improve our work, and learn from each other.